sagar6413/one-stop-solution/expense.md

 ## Trip Expense Report

-Here's a detailed breakdown of the trip expenses, including category breakdowns, individual contributions, and settlement calculations.

 ### **1. Expenses by Category & Contributor**

 | Category         | Total (₹) | Items                                     | Paid By                                  | Responsible Parties                                                        |